See the Series Introduction for Just Tao It, Part IHERE

 cast dim illumination.

-And the frightening thing is this: entire organizations, political systems, and cultures can begin organizing themselves around these roles.
+And entire organizations, political systems, and cultures can begin organizing themselves around these roles.

-Humility without Confidence can slide toward Victim patterns disguised as virtue.
+Humility to the neglect of Confidence can become helplessness disguised as virtue.

-And rescuing others without boundaries often becomes another form of ego attachment entirely.
+And rescuing others without boundaries often becomes ego attachment wearing compassionate clothing.

 We need something more developed than all three.